Bookmark and Share

 Vallarta Photos

-gay beach puerto vallarta gay travel ideasI note here some handy gay travel tips, ideas and friendly vacation advice for the gay and lesbian traveler to Puerto Vallarta, Mexico.
-Some of these travel topics are covered in greater detail on some of the other Gay Guide Vallarta pages such as at Tourist Info and Services, so I often simply summarize or else refer you to them.
+nightlife - gay puerto vallarta mexico travel ideasI note here some handy gay travel tips, ideas and friendly vacation advice for the gay and lesbian traveler planning to visit Puerto Vallarta, Mexico.
+Some of these travel topics are covered in greater detail on some of the other Gay Guide Vallarta pages such as at Tourist Information and Services, so I often simply summarize or else refer you to them.
+This page has grown so perhaps the vacation tips are not as "quick" as they used to be.

-Airport Pickup - Discovery Vallarta and Diana's Tours recommend this gay-friendly VIP transportation service from the airport to your hotel, condo or villa.
+Airport Pickup - Discovery Vallarta and Diana's Tours recommend this gay-friendly VIP transportation service from the airport to your local condo, hotel or villa.
 Please be sure to read the info and instructions on the webpage completely.
-Price is $20 for a taxi for 1-2 people; a Van is available for larger groups at $10 per person.
+The price is $20 for a taxi for 1-2 people and a van is available for larger groups at $10 per person.
+Your representative will be standing just outside of the automatic double glass doors after you pass through customs, and have a sign with your name on it.

-Auto Rentals - Go to this page for the auto rental information
+Auto Rentals - Go to this Services page for the PV auto rental information

 Business Hours - Most stores in town are open from 9am or 10am until 8pm to 10pm, but some of them do close for an hour or two between 2pm-4pm for lunch.
 Some public offices work continuously from 9am-5pm and close after that.
 The stores at the shopping malls such as at Galerias Vallarta, Plaza Caracol, Plaza Las Glorias, Plaza Marina and Plaza Genovesa generally stay open continuously from 9am-10pm.

 Climate - Close enough to be considered a tropical paradise, gay Puerto Vallarta has moderate temperatures throughout much of the year.
-The average high temperatures in this central Pacific coast part of Mexico are 80-85°F in the winter and 85-92°F in summer.
-November to May is the dry season, with very little rain, the sky relatively cloudless and the nights mild.
+The average high temperatures in this central Pacific coastal part of Mexico are 80-85°F in the winter and 85-92°F in summer.
+November to May is the dry season, with very little rain, the sky relatively cloudless and the nights mild, i.e. a good time to plan your vacation.
 Rains begin in mid-June and continue sporadically through late October.
-Learn more here about Puerto Vallarta climate-weather that includes a chart of monthly high and low average temperatures and precipitation.
+Learn more here about Vallarta climate and weather that includes a chart of monthly high and low average temperatures and precipitation.

-Drinking Water and Food - Purified water is available in all Puerto Vallarta hotels, bars and restaurants, which also use purified ice as well.
-It's advisable to drink at least 4-5 glasses of purified water a day to help prevent dehydration.
-I would advise against drinking the water from the tap unless your place has a purified water system.
-You can be pretty confident that food in restaurants is washed in purified water and/or properly cooked.
-Go here for more detailed info on Puerto Vallarta water and food
+Drinking Water and Food - Purified water is available in all Puerto Vallarta restaurants, hotels and bars, which also use purified ice as well.
+It's advisable to drink at least 4-5 glasses of water a day to help prevent dehydration.
+I would advise against drinking the water from the tap unless your accommodation has a purified water system.
+You can be pretty confident that food in city restaurants is washed in purified water and/or properly cooked.
+Go here for more detailed info on Puerto Vallarta water and food.

-Dress/Clothing - The people in Puerto Vallarta dress casually.
-Most of the year can be spent in shorts and T-shirt, except perhaps for the winter months when it might be long pants in the evening as the nights can be a bit chilly, down to 58-65 °F. Upscale restaurants will expect you to wear long pants and a casual or dress shirt for dinner, though dress shorts are common in most places in the late spring-early autumn.
-At the Puerto Vallarta gay beach, Mexican gay men are much like their American counterparts and will wear speedos or swim trunks.
-Nudity is illegal in Mexico, although some of the gay accommodations offer a clothing optional pool area.
+great gay vacation destinations in the worldDress & Clothing - The people in Puerto Vallarta dress casually.
+Most of the year can be spent in shorts and T-shirt, except perhaps for the winter months when it might be long pants in the evening as the nights can be a bit chilly, down to 58-65 °F. Upscale restaurants will expect you to wear long pants and a casual or dress shirt for dinner, though dress shorts are common in most places in the late spring through early autumn.
+At the Vallarta gay beach, Mexican gay men are much like their American counterparts and will wear speedos or swim trunks.
 Straight guys here are rather modest and wear swim trunks or shorts at the beach.

-Travel tips: For the late autumn, winter, and early spring months (Nov-April, the basic 'high season' of tourism here): Bring lighter clothing for the sunny warm days - most people spend their days at the beach or out and around town, so shorts, bathing suits, speedos, tank tops, t-shirts are the norm; at night it's shorts or long pants, dress or casual shirt perhaps even a light sweater or jacket for the cooler nights.
+Travel tips - What to wear: For the late autumn, winter, and early spring months in gay Puerto Vallarta (November-April, the basic 'high season' of tourism here) my advice would be: Bring lighter clothing for the sunny warm days - most people spend their days at the beach or out and around town, so shorts, bathing suits, speedos, tank tops, t-shirts are the norm; at night it's shorts or long pants, dress or casual shirt perhaps even a light sweater or jacket for the cooler weather at night.
 Most guys who go out later on to visit with friends, drink and dance wear shorts or jeans and a light shirt.
-For summer months and early autumn (May-October): It is humid, sunny and hot during the day-time and still fairly warm throughout the evening, so it's casual and cool light clothing at the beach and also out to dinner and dancing at night; an umbrella from June through September is a good idea as there's rain mat night-time.
+For summer months and early autumn (May-October): It is humid, sunny and hot weather during the day-time and still fairly warm throughout the evening, so it's casual and cool light clothing at the beach and also out to dinner and dancing at night; an umbrella from June through September is a good idea as there's often rain at night-time.
 I would suggest bringing several pairs of shoes and sandals for any time of year.
-And remember the 8-50+ SPF sunscreen, year round, the sun is quite strong here south of the border.
+And remember the 8-50+ SPF sunscreen, year round, is a good and healthy idea, as the sun is quite strong here south of the border.

-Drugs - Drug offenses are rather risky business in Mexico.
-Mexico's drugs laws for those that sell in quantity are generally more reactionary and ridiculous than those of the United States, though I think Texas and some of the southern states take the cake.
+Drugs - Drug offenses may be risky business in Mexico.
+Mexico's anti-drugs laws for those that sell in quantity are generally more reactionary and ridiculous than those of the United States, though I think Texas and some of the Southern states take the cake.
 Under Napoleonic law in Mexico you are guilty until proven innocent.
-If you must, be extremely discreet; if you are caught you may be deported, have a prison term or have to pay a fine.
-Police occasionally stop and frisk locals and tourists checking for drugs.
+If you must, be extremely discreet; if you are caught you may be deported, have a prison term or have to pay a fine (depending on the type and amount, etc).
+Police occasionally stop and frisk locals and tourists checking for drugs, though to my knowledge this has become rarer over the years.
 From what I have heard and read, penalties can be rather lax in Puerto Vallarta, though I wouldn't bet my liberty on it.
-The police have also been known to extort money if they find some drugs on you.
-Travel news: Decriminalization laws regarding the personal possession of fairly small amounts of marijuana/marihuana (5 grams), cocaine and other drugs were passed by Congress and signed by President Felipe Calderon in May 2009.
+The police have also been known to extort money if they find drugs on you.

 Family Life - Mexican life centers around the family.
 You'll find Mexicans more devoted to their families than people are in America.
 Parents and elders are treated with respect and children are generally well loved and cared for.
-Many Mexican gay or bisexual men will not be out to their families as this is still a catholic and rather conservative country in many ways, though things are changing rapidly.
+Many Mexican gay or bisexual men will not be out to their families as this is still a catholic and rather conservative country in many ways, though things are changing.
 Children will often live with their parents until they marry or leave the hometown to live in a larger city.
+Many gay Mexican men in Puerto Vallarta are from other parts of the country where they have left their hometown in search of employment and/or to come out here in a more accepting social atmosphere.

 Fodor's Guide Tips - From an old Fodor's on-line guide page: "Puerto Vallarta is Mexico's prime gay destination.
 In the Zona Romántica (South Side - Romantic Zone) especially, mild displays of same-sex affection are common, and some gay-owned hotels, bars, restaurants, and beach clubs are no-holds-barred.
 These gay-oriented businesses are the place to ask about any blatantly anti-gay establishments in PV and beyond.
 In general, Mexican same-sex couples keep a low profile, and foreign same-sex couples should do the same.
 Outside the Zona Romantica, two men might have a hard time getting a cama matrimonial (double bed), especially in less sophisticated hotels, although for women this shouldn't be a problem."

 Forums and Message Boards - There are a number of Pto.
-Vallarta forums and message boards that might be helpful to the gay traveler: the Puerto Vallarta Mexico Forums-Bulletin Boards as well as the PV Net Puerto Vallarta Alternative Lifestyles forum; also these two at All Vallarta Message Board for Puerto Vallarta and Puerto Vallarta Scene Forum (these two are the best of the lot) can be quite lively.
+Vallarta forums and message boards that might be helpful to the gay traveler: the Puerto Vallarta Mexico Forums-Bulletin Boards, also those at All Vallarta Message Board for Puerto Vallarta and the Vallarta Scene Forum - these two are the best of the lot in my opinion, and can be quite lively as well as being informative.

-Gyms and spas - Still gotta work out those pecs and abs in paradise?
-Acqua, Power Fitness Gym and the San Franciscan are close to most South Side/Zona Romantica locations.
-The Puerto Vallarta Gold's gym in the hotel zone in Plaza Las Glorias is pretty much the largest, most popular and best equipped work-out place in Puerto Vallarta and popular with the gay guys too.
-Gold's would be a 10-15 minute taxi ride from the South Side.
-Check out more information on Puerto Vallarta gyms and spas.
+Gyms and Spas - Still gotta work out those pecs and abs in paradise?
+Pump Gym (gay owned) and The Fit Club are close to and within walking distance of most South Side or Old Town locations.
+The Fit Club is pretty much the largest, most popular and best equipped work-out place in the city and is popular with the gay guys too.
+Gold's gym, which was in the hotel zone in Plaza Las Glorias, has recently closed.
+Check out more information on Puerto Vallarta gyms.

-Homophobia - In spite of the many advances and changes in consciousness in the last ten years or so, social, economic and psychological conditions are difficult for many Mexican gay and bisexual men as homophobia is still widespread.
-(See Law and Custom page for more information).
+Homophobia - In spite of the many advances and changes in consciousness in the last 10-20 years or so, social, economic and psychological conditions are difficult for many Mexican gay and bisexual men as homophobia is still widespread.
+(See Law & Custom page for more info).
 In a word, the culture is almost uniformly heterosexually dominant, macho and sexist (a very broad generalization indeed).
 Sexual stereotypes and gender roles are still pretty rigid, as in most Latin cultures, but this too is changing.
 Many Mexican gay men that I have met here have gone to live in the US or Canada.
-In general for tourists and visitors to Puerto Vallarta it's unusual indeed to hear or read of reports of any type of harassment or violence based on perceived sexual orientation.
+In general, for tourists and visitors to Puerto Vallarta it's unusual indeed to hear or read of reports of any type of harassment or violence based on perceived sexual orientation.
 Puerto Vallarta is known for its tolerance and local people appreciate our business, generous tipping and support for the local economy, even if some may not personally approve of our 'lifestyle'; hence so many businesses advertise trying to attract the gay dollar or 'pink peso'.
 In all of Latin America only Ecuador and Mexico, since 2003, have nation-wide protection against discrimination on the basis of sexual orientation.
 In December 2009, Mexico City legalized same-sex gay marriage and as such became the first and the most progressive gay-friendly city in all Latin American.
-That's what happens when a truly progressive Left-wing party runs one of the largest cities in the world.
-Read some of the most recent developments in The Queering (or Not) of Latin America - by Bécquer Medak-Seguín.
+That's what happens when a truly progressive Left-wing party, the PRD, runs one of the largest cities in the world.

-charro mexico cowboy - photo by william clarkInternet Service - There must be at least a twenty or thirty cyber internet places in Puerto Vallarta now, running anywhere from 10-30 pesos an hour.
-Click here to find out about some of the Puerto Vallarta internet cafes and places to connect.
+charro mexico cowboy - photo by william clarkInternet Service - There must be at least a thirty to forty or more cyber internet places in town now, costing anywhere from 10-30 pesos an hour.
+Click here to find out about some of the Vallarta internet cafes and places to connect.
+Most restaurants, cafes and hotels as well as most vacation rental condominiums and villas now have wireless.

-Language - Mexico's official language is Spanish, same as in all of Latin America (with the exception of Brazil where the official language is Portuguese).
+Language - The official language in Mexico is Spanish, same as in most of Latin America (with the big exception of Brazil where the official language is Portuguese, and some nations where French is spoken).
 You'll likely find that a high percentage of people locally and especially those in the tourist industry speak English.
-Puerto Vallarta hotels, restaurants and condominium buildings have staff that are usually fluent in English and sometimes in a bit of French.
-People in Puerto Vallarta appreciate you learning and using even just a few words of Spanish as a sign of respect for their language and culture.
+Restaurants, hotels and condominium buildings have staff that are usually fluent in English and sometimes in a bit of French.
+People in Vallarta will appreciate you learning and using even just a few words of Spanish as a sign of respect for their language and culture.
+If you'd like to learn or brush up on some basic Spanish vocabulary about dining, directions and numbers before your stay here in Mexico, you can visit the Travlang website Foreign Languages for Travelers.

-Money, Banks, ATMs - The national currency is the peso.
-Dollars are readily exchanged at the banks, hotels and any casa de cambio/money exchange house.
+Money, Banks, ATMs - The national currency of Mexico is the peso.
+US dollars are readily exchanged at banks, hotels and any casa de cambio/money exchange house.
+New regulations require that you show your passport in order to exchange dollars and there is a maximum per month allowed.
+(I have heard that some places in the city will no longer accept or exchange Canadian dollars, so please inquire).
 Most businesses will accept dollars.
-Please be sure to count your change whenever exchanging money or paying the tab.
-The current exchange rate fluctuates around 13.0-13.5 pesos per US dollar at the banks and exchange places and this rate changes daily.
-Here for more info on money.
-You may want to buy a money belt to carry your cash underneath your clothing.
+Travel tip: Please be sure to count your change whenever exchanging money or paying the tab at any restaurants or nightclubs.
+The current exchange rate is fluctuating this year from around 17.5-18.8 pesos per US dollar at the banks and exchange places, and this rate changes daily.
+Go here for more info on money.
+You may want to buy a money belt to carry your cash underneath your clothing while on vacation.
+The best exchange rate comes by withdrawing money from an ATM located at a local bank, shopping mall or large supermarket.

 Passport and Tourist Visa - For U.S. citizens, proof of citizenship and photo identification are required for entry into Mexico.
 A U.S. passport is the simplest way.
 Keep your passport or other citizenship documents in a secure and safe place in your Puerto Vallarta condo or hotel.
 It may be a good idea to scan or photocopy your passport and drivers license and then send them to yourself in an email or bring copies with you in case the originals are lost or stolen.
 For the most recent State Department Consular Information Sheet for Mexico.
 More info about your visa or passport?

-Phone - Ask at your hotel room or condo building before making any long distance calls, as phone calls can be rather expensive, up to several dollars per minute.
+Phone - Ask at your hotel room or condo building before making any long distance calls, as phone calls can be quite expensive, up to several dollars per minute.
 Even if you use your own calling card, you may still be charged a connection fee.
-I would advise purchasing one of LadaTel phone cards available at many stores, for 50-200 pesos, which will supply 7-30 minutes or more depending on what time of day you call.
-Rates usually go down after 7pm and all day and evening Saturday.
+I would advise purchasing one of LadaTel phone cards available at many stores, for 50-200 pesos, which will supply 7-30+ minutes depending on what time of day you call.
+Rates usually go down after 7pm and all day and evening Saturday and Sunday.
+Many emergency and important Puerto Vallarta phone numbers are listed here.

-Population - Estimates vary but most sources I have read say that Puerto Vallarta has somewhere around 250,000 residents.
-Wikipedia Puerto Vallarta quotes the 2005 census with the city population at 178,000 inhabitants, while 220,000 people live in the greater Vallarta municipality, and I assume that figure includes such population centers as Pitillal, Aramara, Las Juntas, Coapinoli and Bobadilla - basically everything from Boca de Tomatlan to the Nayarit state border.
-The local english newspaper the PV Tribune called it at one time at 300,000 people.
+Population - Estimates vary but most sources I have read say that the city of Puerto Vallarta has somewhere around 250,000 residents.
+Wikipedia Puerto Vallarta quotes the 2010 census with the city population at 178,000 inhabitants, while 255,000 people live in the greater Vallarta municipality, and I assume that figure includes such population centers as Pitillal, Aramara, Las Juntas, Coapinoli and Bobadilla - basically just about everyone from Boca de Tomatlan to the Nayarit state border.
+The local english newspaper the PV Tribune called the population at one time at 300,000 people.
 From what I have seen the entire Banderas Bay area, including everything from Yelapa and Quimixto on the South Shores to Nuevo Vallarta, Bucerias, La Cruz and Punta de Mita on the North Shores, and inland from Mezcales up the valley to San Juan etc. must now number somewhere around 350-400,000 residents or more.
-There are now upwards of 105 million people in all of the Republic of Mexico.
+There are now upwards of 115 million people in the entire Republic of Mexico, and about 1 million ex-patriate Americans who live at least part of the year in the country.

-Sales Tax - Starting January 1, 2010 there is a 16% federal tax (IVA) automatically included in all your store purchases, tour and cruise tickets, restaurant and hotel bills.
-There is an additional 2% local tax on your hotel stay, which is used by the government in 'tourist promotion'.
-So total sales tax starting in January 2010 will come to 18%.
-Food and grocery items as well as medicines are not taxed by the federal government of Mexico.
+Sales Tax - Starting January 1, 2011 there is a 17% federal tax (IVA) automatically included in all your store purchases, tour and cruise tickets, restaurant and hotel bills.
+There is also now an additional 2% local tax on your Puerto Vallarta hotel stay, which is used by the government in "tourism promotion".
+So total sales tax starting in January 2011 will come to 19%.
+Food and grocery items as well as medicines are not (yet) taxed by the federal government of Mexico.

-Timeshare - The sale of timeshares has unfortunately become a big business in Puerto Vallarta.
+Timeshare - The sale of timeshares has unfortunately been a big business in town.
 On nearly all the streets of the city frequented by tourists there are timeshare stations.
 Salespeople will try to get you to attend a "presentation" where they will sometimes use high pressure or misleading tactics to induce you to buy their product.
-Unless you are really interested in buying timeshare in Vallarta, you should pass these people by and continue on your merry way.
+Unless you are really interested in buying timeshare while on vacation in Vallarta, you should pass these people by and continue on your gay, merry way.

 Time Zone - Puerto Vallarta is in the Central Time Zone, same local time as Houston and Chicago.
-We are one hour behind New York and Miami (Eastern Time), one hour ahead of Denver (Mountain Time) and two hours ahead of California and British Columbia (Pacific Time).
-Puerto Vallarta, like the rest of Mexico since 1997, observes daylight savings time which begins in early April until the end of October.
+We are one hour behind New York and Miami (Eastern Time), one hour ahead of Denver (Mountain Time) and two hours ahead of California, Oregon and British Columbia (Pacific Time).
+Like the rest of Mexico since 1997 we observe daylight savings time here which begins in early April until the end of October.

-Tipping - Tipping is the same as in the US and Canada, 12-20% for good to excellent service at restaurants.
+Tipping - Tipping is the same as in the United States and Canada, 12-20% for good to excellent service at restaurants.
 I encourage tipping for the maid at your hotel or condo or for the staff if you are staying in a villa.
 Wages here are quite often shamefully low (see below).
-The standard tip is considered $3-5 US per day per staff person for each guest.
-It's best to tip directly to the individual staff member so you can be sure they get it.
+My standard vacation rental advise is that the standard tip is considered somewhere around $3-5 US per day per staff person for each guest.
+It's also best to tip directly to the individual staff member so you can be sure they get it.
 Bellboys at hotels and porters at the airport etc. should be tipped, as should any masseur.
 Taxi drivers aren't generally tipped unless they help with your baggage, though people do tip them anyway.
-Many gay guys tip the reception desk staff of their condo, gay hotels and accommodations, a good practice.
+Many gay guys tip the reception desk staff of their condo, gay hotels and accommodations - a good practice.

 eXTReMe Tracker